volumio/volumio-plugins-sources/pandora/Readme.md

 ### Version 2.12.2
   #### Fixes
   * If there were other track types in the Volumio queue (local MP3 tracks, data from other plugins, etc.), the Pandora tracks would not expire when another Pandora track was selected.
+  * Plugin now checks for Internet connectivity before starting (tries to reach the Google webpage).
+If it waits three minutes it gives up.
+This function will be revised in the future.
+Some users are using machines that bring up the plugin before Volumio is connected to the network.
   #### Changes
   * `Readme.md` was revised and the manual installation instructions were split off to `manual_installation.md`.
   * Ordering by date was refactored but gives identical results here.
 Previously, it was based on the `stationToken` integer field and now is based on the `dateCreated` field.